 How do I book?

-The day-long courses are available at independent schools and universities, with costs subsidised by the host schools and by The Ogden Trust.
+The day-long courses are available at independent schools and universities, with costs subsidised by the host venues and by The Ogden Trust.

-Select your venue for further information and to book.
+When courses are available, select your venue for further information and to book.
+Our programme for 2021 will confirmed as soon as possible.